top of page

 Authors and Artists

-Estate planning for authors and artists addresses who will ultimately own, value, and control your work, as well as influencing your artistic legacy.
+Estate planning for authors and artists addresses who will ultimately own, value, and control your work, as well as shaping your artistic legacy for future generations.

-We help you make sure the right people have legal authority to manage the unique aspects of your creative work and to protect its integrity now and for the future.
+Peter helps creators and collectors ensure that the right people have legal authority to manage the unique aspects of their creative work and to protect its integrity now and for the future.
+He brings both intellectual property knowledge and tax expertise to every engagement.

 News & Publications